Cart 0

 — Kingsley and Kate Tufts Poetry Blog

-Natalie Scenters-Zapico is the author of two books of poetry, most recently the widely acclaimed Lima :: Limón (Copper Canyon Press, 2019), which was shortlisted for both the Kingsley and Kate Tufts Poetry Award and the Griffin Prize.
-It has received critical acclaim from the New Yorker, Publisher's Weekly, The New York Times, The Washington Post, and more.
-Her first book The Verging Cities (Center for Literary Publishing 2015) won the PEN/Joyce Osterweil Award, Great Lakes Colleges Association's New Writers Award, NACCS Foco Book Prize, Utah Book Award, and was featured in Poets and Writers, LitHub, and the Los Angeles Times.
-Her poems have appeared in a wide range of anthologies and literary magazines including Best American Poetry 2015, POETRY, Tin House, Kenyon Review, and more.
-Currently, she holds fellowships from the Lannan Foundation and CantoMundo.
-She is also a recipient of the 2018 Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation
+Natalie Scenters-Zapico's most recent book is My Perfect Cognate (Copper Canyon Press, 2025).
+She is also the author of the widely acclaimed Lima :: Limón (Copper Canyon Press, 2019), which was shortlisted for the Kingsley and Kate Tufts Poetry Award and the Griffin Prize.
+Her first book, The Verging Cities (Center for Literary Publishing, 2015), won the PEN/Joyce Osterweil Award, the Great Lakes Colleges Association's New Writers Award, the NACCS Foco Book Prize, and the Utah Book Award, and was featured in Poets and Writers, LitHub, and the Los Angeles Times.
+Her latest poems have been published or are forthcoming in The Paris Review, The New Republic, Yale Review, Kenyon Review, Colorado Review, New England Review, Best American Poetry 2024, and more.

 IMAGE GALLERY